auth-global/self-documenting-cryptography/design-documents/g3pb2.md

-Finally, the addition of the counter breaks all loops, because if a single bcrypt state is ever reentered in the course of a single key-stretching computation, the counter guarantees the following state _will_ be different than all previous following states.
+Finally, the addition of the counter breaks all loops, because if a single bcrypt state is ever reentered in the course of a single key-stretching computation, the counter guarantees the subsequent state _will_ be different than all previous subsequent states.

 Both the original and modified bcrypt have a half-round state initialization phase.
 In the original bcrypt, it runs at the beginning of every computation.